 - When can I apply to the program?

-- Are there prerequisite courses I need to take before I should apply to the program?
+- Are there prerequisite courses I need to take before I should apply to the pharmacy school?

-What are you looking for when you admit students?
+- What are you looking for when you admit students to the pharmacy school?

 - How many students will you admit?